Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 ```

-Finally, in order to have a fully functioning model, I add the cleaning function I have talked about in the beging of this post
+Finally, in order to have a fully functioning model, I add the cleaning function I have talked about in the beginning of this post
 as a transformer before my BERT based model,

 ```python